JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 # Values, Types, Operators

 ## Data
+As humans, we communicate emotions, intent, and commands (among many other things) with words in a certain language.
+Whether it's Spanish, French, or Japanese- we use words encoded in that language to express our thoughts and sentiments.

+As for computers, they are neither thoughtful or sentimental- but they are communicative, however.
+They have ways of receiving input and returning outputs to interact with humans or other computers.

+Whereas the atomic unit of communication for humans is words, computers rely on data as the means of communicating information.
 Data can be read, modified, or created.
-This way of thinking about data informs the way apps are created (as you can read, create, delete, edit/update content).
+This way of thinking about data informs the way computer programs are created.

 There's a lot of data in a computer's memory.